benvaljean/benvaljean.github.io/_posts/2007-05-11-Useful_Sites.markdown

 [Wiki Stuff](Wiki_Stuff "wikilink")\
-[Copy & Paste Excel-to-Wiki Converter](http://people.fas.harvard.edu/~sdouglas/table.cgi) Also works in any tab that generates tabs between the cells in copied text - such as Opera
+[Copy & Paste Excel-to-Wiki Converter](http://people.fas.harvard.edu/~sdouglas/table.cgi) Also works in any app that generates tabs between the cells in copied text - such as Opera.

 ### Mobiles